-- H. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets and resources whose use is limited by external parties or statute. - I. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
+J. Noncurrent Long-Term Liabilities - Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
 Debt is defined as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation is established.
 Long-term debt includes notes from direct borrowings and capital leases payable.
 Other long-term liabilities include: compensated absences, net pension liability, and net other postemployment benefits (OPEB) liability.

-The net pension liability represents the College's proportionate share of the collective net pension liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net pension liability represents the College's proportionate share of the collective net pension liability reported in the State of North Carolina's 2020 Comprehensive Annual Financial Report.
 This liability represents the College's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
 See Note 12 for further information regarding the College's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.

-The net OPEB liability represents the College's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net OPEB liability represents the College's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2020 Comprehensive Annual Financial Report.
 This liability represents the College's portion of the collective total OPEB liability less the fiduciary net position of the Retiree Health Benefit Fund.
 See Note 13 for further information regarding the College's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.

-J. Compensated Absences - The College's policy is to record the cost of vacation leave when earned.
+K. Compensated Absences - The College's policy is to record the cost of vacation leave when earned.
 The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each January 1 or for which an employee can be paid upon termination of employment.
 When classifying compensated absences into current and noncurrent, leave is considered taken using a last-in, first-out (LIFO) method.
 Also, any accumulated vacation leave in excess of 30 days at year-end is converted to sick leave.
 Under this policy, the accumulated vacation leave for each employee at June 30 equals the leave carried forward at the previous December 31 plus the leave earned, less the leave taken between January 1 and June 30.